redmix-run/redmix/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-Redwood projects _(mostly)_ follow the [all-contributions](https://allcontributors.org/) specification.
+Redmix projects _(mostly)_ follow the [all-contributions](https://allcontributors.org/) specification.
 Contributions of any kind are welcome.